ShiftHackZ/Stable-Diffusion-Android/docs/app-store-core-ml-compliance.md

 Document review access.
 App Review notes should explain that this is an offline Core ML provider, what device/iOS version is needed, how to download/import a test model, and whether a demo model is bundled.

+## Initial Model Catalog Policy

+The first downloadable Core ML catalog should stay limited to official Apple/Hugging Face Core ML Stable Diffusion archives that are published as compiled zip packages for Swift apps.
+This keeps the distribution story narrow: base Stable Diffusion models, converted to Core ML by Apple/Hugging Face, with visible model cards and license metadata.

+The catalog can include the Apple Core ML Stable Diffusion palettized 1.4, 1.5, 2.0, and 2.1 base models.
+These are still content-generating models and can produce objectionable output depending on prompt and safety settings, so keep safety filtering enabled by default and keep the app's age-rating and generated-content reporting flow aligned with App Store metadata.

+SDXL should stay out of the first-party catalog for now.
+Device testing on an iPhone18,1 showed that `SDXL Base Mixed-Bit Palettized` can terminate the process under memory pressure, while `SDXL Base` fails Core ML execution-plan compilation for `Unet.mlmodelc/model.mil` with error code `-14`.
+Keep both ids disabled until the runtime has a tested reduced-memory path or a device-gated compatibility policy.

+Do not add random community anime, realistic, celebrity, adult, or merged checkpoints to the first-party catalog unless their license, redistribution rights, training/content profile, and App Store safety posture are reviewed separately.
+User-import remains the lower-risk path for unknown third-party models.

 ## Risk Register

 | Area | Risk | Level | Mitigation |